 Invite them to peruse your site, and ask them to comment or critique it as they see fit.
 Tell them that if they like what they see, a link would be a welcome vote of confidence from someone you respect in the industry.

 So, a basic email outreach template might look like this:

 Subject: You'll enjoy this new way to [your proposition] Hello, [prospect's first name] [Include your proposal and value, your website's URL and links to other websites that have linked to your content.]
 Thank the blogger or prospect [using their name] for taking the time to read your email.
 Include your email address so they can contact you directly.
 Thanks!
 [Signature, including your full name, company, and your website]

 When crafting your template, keep these 5 quick email tips in mind:

 - No yelling - Your subject line should be inviting and not in caps.
-You don't want to seem like your shouting at your link prospect.
+You don't want to seem like you are shouting at your link prospect.

-- Make it personal - Always use the webmaster's name, and the name of their website, in the subject and body of your email.
-Otherwise, your email will look like all of the other spam that comes through their inbox.
+- Make it personal - Always use the webmaster's name and the name of their website in the subject and body of your email.
+Otherwise, your email will look like all other spam in their inbox.

-- Use a real email address - Do NOT attempt outreach from a Gmail account.
+- Use a company domain email address - Do NOT attempt outreach from a Gmail account.

 - Have a good attitude - Be happy and grateful for the opportunity to reach them.

 With your outreach template complete, it is time to move forward with your email campaign.
-Outreach for link building is a long, and never-ending, process.
-But that doesn't mean that it can't be fun as well as rewarding.
+Outreach for link building is a long and never-ending process.
+But that doesn't mean that it can't be fun or rewarding.

-If there is one underlying principle that can be applied to outreach for link building, it is to let your personality shine through.
-Be polite, and respectful, but leverage your own personality to make a great impression.
-An engaging email, blog comment, or forum post, is the first step to building a lasting relationship that will pay real dividends for both parties.
+If one underlying principle can be applied to outreach for link building, it is to let your personality shine through.
+Be polite and respectful, but leverage your own personality to make a great impression.
+An engaging email, blog comment, or forum post is the first step to building a lasting relationship that will pay dividends to both parties.
 And that's the type of relationship all webmasters are trying to forge.